AU-Master-Thesis/thesis/sections/introduction/mod.typ

 + Extending the original GBP Planner software with a global planning layer will extend the actors' capability to move in complex environments, without degradation to the reproduced local cooperative collision avoidance, while maintaining a competitive level of performance#note.layout[How to measure, frame time, fps].

-From this point on, anything pertaining to the context of #H(1) will be #study.H-1, and anything pertaining to the context of #H(2) will be #study.H-2.
+From this point on, anything pertaining to the context of #H(1) will be denoted under #study.H-1.prefix: #study.H-1.name, and anything pertaining to the context of #H(2) will be #study.H-2.prefix: #study.H-2.name.

 == Research Questions <intro-research-questions>

 // === Study 1
-#study.H-1: Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-1", weight: 900):
+#study.H-1.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-1", weight: 900):
 #set enum(numbering: req-enum.with(prefix: "RQ-1.", color: theme.teal))
 + Which programming language will be optimal for scientific communication and extensibility?
 + Is it possible to reproduce the results of the original GBP Planner in the chosen programming language?

 // === Study 2
-#study.H-2: Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-2", weight: 900):
+#study.H-2.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-2", weight: 900):
 #set enum(numbering: req-enum.with(prefix: "RQ-2.", color: theme.teal))
 + Will global planning improve the actors' capability to move in complex environments?
 + Will global planning degrade the reproduced local cooperative collision avoidance?